University Of Dublin City

 Q: What is the most interesting thing about your course?

-A: Our course is unique as it is split into two semesters; we get a break for Christmas, and then a second semester begins again in January.
-This means that during the break you can still go on holiday with friends or do some traveling.
+A: Our course is unique as it is split into two semesters: We get a Christmas break, and a second semester begins in January.
+This means that you can still go on holiday with friends or travel during the break.

 Q: What do you enjoy most about studying at the University of Dublin City?

-A: Studying at UDC has given me a chance to make friends from all over the world and learn new things.
+A: Studying at UDC has allowed me to make friends worldwide and learn new things.
 The people I’ve met here are different, and I enjoy learning about their cultures and experiences.

 Q: What’s the hardest part of studying at the University of Dublin City?

-A: The hardest part of studying is getting used to the fact that there is no set schedule.
+A: The hardest part of studying is getting used to the lack of a set schedule.
 You can study whenever you want, as long as you complete your work and have no exams.

 Q: How has being an international student affected your studies?